We prepare—or don’t—based on our perceived risk.

 Getting to 46

 T2c, T9c, and T10e are the final events leading to all 46 shown in the images below1.
-Those final three are currently undergoing further research and evaluation.
+Those final three earthquakes are currently undergoing further research and evaluation and have not yet been dated.
+OSU Professor Goldfinger discusses the 46 earthquakes in the new Netflix documentary, Earthstorm, episode 3.

 Note* All 46 are used in the Log-Normal calculation leading to a “37% chance in 50 years” probability.